Aure-Lekt/IoT_System_Project/README.md

-## How to use (a,b,c are alternative methods, you only need to do one of them)
+## How to use

+a,b,c are alternative methods, you only need to do one of them.

 - 1 : Clone the repo, or download and unzip somewhere on a folder on your computer.
 -
 - 2 : Open terminal in the folder and execute "mvn clean install"